zeroabsolute/RESTGuide/README.md

 | `DELETE` | X |  |  | X | X | X |**`X`**| X |

-## How to design your REST API
+## Main operations

 This section will describe how you can structure your API endpoints.
 For each operation, the following information will be given:
 - A short description of the purpose of the operation (e.g. what should we achieve when using POST, GET, etc..).
 - A sample URL template.
-- A sample request body (we will concentrate on JSON representations).
+- A sample request body, if applicable (we will concentrate on JSON representations).
 - A sample response body.
 - HTTP statuses that we can return for each operation.
 - Other notes.